 “Why is hold music so frustrating?” and “Why is hold music so annoying?” asks Mental Floss in a 2024 article.
 Is it the music that triggers negative emotions?
 The article quotes Dr. Leigh VanHandel, a music theory professor, who says the music we hear while on hold is a “marker of time passing without progress toward whatever their goal is.”
 To a point, this is true.
 The caller did not call for the purpose of listening to your hold music.
 However, the caller’s goal may include the desire to interact with your brand, company, or solution.
 Unfortunately, the music you play to these valuable consumers of your products and services is poor in musicality and audio quality and repeats far too often during every call.

-In many cases, the music starts to play at the beginning of the audio file every time a caller is placed on hold.
-Every call, every time.
-Sometimes, twice in one call.
+In many cases, the music starts to play at the beginning of the audio file every time a caller is placed on hold—every call, every time—sometimes twice in one call.
 Pounding the first minute of that hold music file into the caller’s psyche over and over again will have a negative effect.
 Is that not obvious?
-The Mental Floss author, Alexia Kontolemos, calls hold music a “necessary evil.”
+The Mental Floss author Alexia Kontolemos calls hold music a “necessary evil.”
 But it isn’t.
 It’s an opportunity.

 Please hold your callers’ attention

 You can go far beyond music on hold by using a little creativity.
 Imagine callers hearing a brief story about your company’s journey, values, or even an exciting product highlight.
-Now, that’s not the same old music; it’s storytelling in action.
+That’s not the same old music; it’s storytelling in action.
 Studies show that 70% of consumers feel more connected to a brand after hearing their story.
 So why not use spoken messages along with hold music as a powerful tool to weave a narrative that keeps your callers engaged and informed?

 If you have forgotten to update what callers hear while waiting on hold, you’re sending your customers (shoppers, patients, members) a message: “There’s nothing new or exciting going on here.”
 One of the challenges business owners and managers face is the hassle of updating hold messages.
 Enter Easy On Hold’s streaming hold music service, a game-changer in simplifying this process.
 The user-friendly platform lets you effortlessly manage your on-hold content, ensuring that your messages are always current and relevant.
 No more outdated promotions or irrelevant information – just a seamless and efficient way to keep your callers in the loop.